Study Forensic Science at BGSU

 Pathway Route

 If a student is not initially a forensic science major, they can follow the forensic science pathway to obtain admittance.
-These students will pursue the forensic science pathway while under a chemistry or biology major.
+These students will pursue the forensic science pathway while under a chemistry.

 Current BGSU students and Transfer Students may be eligible for the program if they have: